top of page

 What is an art advisor?

-An art advisor provides expert advice to a private individual in order to build and manage their collection of art over time.
-They will often advise on the best pieces to source for investment purposes and will have expert knowledge of a specific art form such as impressionist, post-war or classical.
-Art advisors will perform extensive research on their client's behalf and will attend auctions and private viewings in order to acquire new works for the collector.
+An art advisor provides expert advice to a private individual or institution in order to build and manage their collection of art over time.
+They will often advise on the best pieces to source for investment purposes and will have expert knowledge of a specific art movement such as Impressionist, Post-War or Classical.
+Art advisors will be key players in the art world and will perform extensive research on their client's behalf.
+They will keep a close eye on the art market by attending auctions, art fairs, galleries and private viewings in order to acquire new works.

 What is an art consultant?

-An art consultant is someone who deals primarily in contemporary art, commissioning artists to produce work for the private or public sector.
-Art consultants will likely be specialised in the following; public art, hotel art, cruise ships or residential projects.
-Art consultants advise their clients, research and commission bespoke art and may also oversee the final installation of the piece.
+An art consultant is someone who deals primarily in contemporary art, commissioning living artists to produce work for the private or public sector.
+Art consultants will likely be specialised in the following; emerging artists, public art, corporate art, hotel art, yacht or cruise ships as well as residential projects.
+An art consultant is a good listener and can provide advice to their client.
+They will conduct research for the client's specific needs and interest and commission bespoke art, while often offering turnkey art consultancy services, including supervision of the final installation.

 Lobby Reception Art | Art Advisor vs Art Consultant